LGBTQ rights in Guernsey: Adoption and parenting

 Lesbian couples can access IVF and artificial insemination since 2009.

 In May 2015, Guernsey's Chief Minister announced that a review of the Adoption (Guernsey) Law, 1960 which barred unmarried couples from jointly adopting was scheduled for 24 June 2015.
 The Chief Minister hoped to extend full adoption rights to couples in overseas civil partnerships and unmarried couples who have lived together for some time.
 On 24 June 2015, the States of Guernsey agreed by a vote of 38 to 2 to bring about changes to its adoption law.

 Since April 2017, same-sex couples can jointly adopt in Guernsey.
 The Population Management (Guernsey) Law, 2016, which took effect on 3 April, contains provisions allowing same-sex couples who are married, in a civil partnership or in a "subsisting relationship akin to marriage or civil partnership" to adopt.
 The law only applies to the island of Guernsey.
 However, adoption applications from Alderney and Sark are dealt with in Guernsey courts, as such same-sex adoption is legal in the entire Bailiwick.

 Gender identity and expression

 Since 2007, transgender people can legally change their gender on their birth certificates.
 However, Guernsey law only allows a new birth certificate to be issued, it does not amend or remove records from existing birth certificates.

 Blood donation

-Gay and bisexual men have been allowed to donate blood, provided they haven't had sex in a year, since 2011.
+Gay and bisexual men have been allowed to donate blood, provided they have not had sex for a year, since 2011.

-In June 2021, it is proposed that the Channel Islands will be implementing the "UK-model on risk based assessments" of blood donation.
-It is not clear on when the policy goes into effect yet.
+In June 2021, it was proposed that the Channel Islands would be implementing the "UK-model on risk based assessments" of blood donation.
+It is not yet clear when the policy goes into effect.